 Earlier in the day, I had enjoyed the section in The Handbook of Nature Study on chickadees, all by myself.
 I especially liked this illustration because it shows just how well chickadees can grasp anything and perch any which a way (like in the photo at top).
 Plus the illustration puts their sweet little call to note.

+We love watching the backyard birds in winter!
 Right after lunch is the perfect time to watch our feeder.
 Because it’s the birds’ lunch time too.
 Here are some of the birds we saw in a 20 minute span of watching through the window:

 Now a post on bird watching would not be complete without a mention of my Aunt Mary Ann.
 She recently had an overwintering hummingbird visit her feeder.
 The feeder she keeps on a little heater to make sure the nectar doesn’t freeze.
 Hummingbird sightings are not common in our area in winter.

 When the hummingbird was back, Aunt Mary Ann alerted the local bander, who rushed out.
 But the little hummer never came back that morning.
-My aunt and uncle also recently went to the Georgia Coast on a birding trip.
-If you love birds as much as we do, you might enjoy her Flickr set.